Early Childhood services and immunisation requirements parents and carers FAQs

 Vaccines that are administered under the NIP are recorded on the Australian Immunisation Register (AIR).

-If a child has not received all of their scheduled vaccines at the specific schedule points or as per a recognised catch-up schedule, the AIR records the child as being ‘not up to date’.
+Unless the child has an approved exemption, if a child has not received all of their scheduled vaccines at the specific schedule points or as per a recognised catch-up service, then the AIR records the child as being ‘not up to date’.

 For most children, an approved immunisation record will be an 'immunisation history statement', which is downloaded from the Australian Immunisation Register (AIR).

 The immunisation history statement is an official record of immunisations given to a child, and it will also indicate if a child has any approved exemption.